 Thank you for your interest in Georgia State University’s College of Education & Human Development.
-Our college has more than 50 degree programs at the undergraduate, master’s, specialist and doctoral levels offered in various in-person, hybrid and online formats.
-Our programs are designed for individuals who are interested in the teaching and human service professions.
+Our college has more than 60 degree programs at the undergraduate, master’s, specialist and doctoral level.
+Our programs are offered in various in-person, online and hybrid formats and are designed for individuals interested in the teaching and human service professions.

-We invite you to contact us to discuss how the College of Education & Human Development will help you achieve your professional goals.
+We invite you to contact us to discuss how our college can help you achieve your professional goals.
 We welcome you to join our community as we engage in efforts to move lives forward.

 Paul A. Alberto, Ph.D.